- Lockdown period extended

-PRESIDENT Emmerson Mnangagwa Sunday extended the COVID-19 lockdown period by a further 14 days from the initial 21 decreed by government on March 30.
+PRESIDENT Emmerson Mnangagwa was compelled to bite the bullet on Sunday, extending the COVID-19 induced lockdown period by a further fourteen days from the initial 21 decreed by goverment on March 30.

 In making the announcement, Mnangagwa, bemoaned escalating cases of the pandemic on both the global and national platforms, rendering it hard for the country to revert back to the pre-COVID-19 era.

-The announcement on Sunday demonstrated a balancing act between an economy already in the woods and the sanctity of human life.
+Mnangagwa’s announcement demonstrated a clear balancing act between an economy already in the woods and the sanctity of human life.

 Mnangagwa also waived restrictions on the informal and formal manufacturing sectors.